Home Assistant Heating Controller

 (at least to Home Assistant users) YAML configuration you can create a

-and expsose all manor of sensors and actuators to your Home Assistant
+Wi-Fi and expose all manor of sensors and actuators to your Home

-API.
-This project is wildly simple for ESPHome configuration and
+Assistant API.
+This project is wildly simple for ESPHome configuration

 and